Glasgow Children's February Holiday Food Fund 2019

 - A third sector/not for profit organisation working in the Glasgow City Council Local Authority area.
 Click here for map of eligible area;

-- Able to run the project during the Glasgow City Council school October holiday (12th October – 21st October 2018);
+- Able to run the project during the Glasgow City Council school February mid-term holiday (11th - 13th February 2019.
+Please note that the weekend is not included in this fund);

 - An organisation with a bank account in their own name, with at least 2 signatories on the bank account.

 If successful, individuals and organisations will be expected to have knowledge of the current Food Laws and either have or be prepared to be registered with Glasgow City Council’s Environmental Health Department (EHD).

 You can find out more information on environmental health food laws here.
 Read the FAQ's for details on how to register your organisation for free with Glasgow City Council through their one page form here – this is required whether you are preparing food from scratch or buying in and serving from another supplier.

 How to apply